Spider-Man (Japanese TV series): Home media

-Because Spider-Man is a Marvel property, Toei was not allowed to rerun the series or use publicity stills of Spider-Man from the show without paying licensing fees to Marvel.
-Original characters and other elements exclusive to Toei's television series (such as the villains and the giant robot Leopardon), were exempt from these licensing issues, as these were creations of Toei.
+Spider-Man was a Marvel property until 2009, when it was acquired by The Walt Disney Company, and in March 2023, Marvel officially closed and folded into other divisions of Disney, of which Spider-Man is now part of Disney Publishing Worldwide as of March 29, 2023.
+Toei was not allowed to rebroadcast the series or use publicity stills of Spider-Man from the show without paying licensing fees to Marvel, and since 2009, Disney.
+Original characters and other elements exclusive to Toei's television series (such as the villains and the giant robot Leopardon) were exempt from these licensing issues, as these were creations of Toei.

-As a result, only a single VHS collection of episodes (which featured episodes 1, 31, and the movie) was released in Japan during the 1980s, and reprints of the official soundtrack had the original cover on the jacket replaced with an image of Leopardon.
+As a result, only a single VHS collection of episodes (which featured episodes 1 and 31, and the movie) was released in Japan during the 1980s, and reprints of the official soundtrack had the original cover on the jacket replaced with an image of Leopardon.
 The rest of the series was unavailable on home video for many years.
 The 1995 superhero guidebook Chōjin Gahō (超人画報, The Super Heroes Chronicle) (published by Takeshobo) was the last time Toei was allowed to publish a photograph of Spider-Man.
 Every retrospective coverage of Toei's Spider-Man published since then was done without using photographs of the Spider-Man character himself.

 In 2004, Toei began renegotiating with Marvel for the rights to release the series on DVD in Japan.
 The Region 2 DVD box set was released on December 9, 2005, and includes all 41 episodes and the movie on seven discs, as well as a 148-page booklet which features every publicity still of Spider-Man shot for the series.
 In July 2006, Bandai released a series of toys related to the Toei's Spider-Man TV series, such as the Soul of Chogokin GX-33 Leopardon toy robot (with a Spider-Man figure included), the "Soul of Soft Vinyl" Spider-Man action figure, and a Popynica Spider-Machine GP-7 toy car.

 On March 5, 2009, Marvel began broadcasting the series to an international audience for the first time on their video streaming website.
 A different episode (including the movie version) was uploaded every week until the entire series was available on December 17 of the same year.
 These episodes were shown in their original Japanese audio with English subtitles.
-The episodes were later taken down.
+The episodes were later taken down following the acquisition of Marvel Entertainment by The Walt Disney Company, which owns rights to this series.
+Any distribution or production of this series would have to be authorised by Sony Pictures Home Entertainment, as the official agent of Buena Vista Home Entertainment, the official agency for Spider-Man as a Disney property.